-When you create a scenario on an element and then generate a Sequence diagram, an Interaction is created as a child of the selected element to act as a container for the diagrams the Basic, Alternate and Exception paths are each modeled as a separate Sequence diagram under the Interaction.
+When you create a scenario on an element and then generate a Sequence diagram, an Interaction is created as a child of the selected element to act as a container for the diagrams - the Basic, Alternate and Exception paths are each modeled as a separate Sequence diagram under the Interaction.

-On a diagram or in the Browser window, select an element and use one of these access paths to display the 'Structured Scenario' tab, then click on and select 'Sequence'.
+On a diagram or in the Browser window, click on the element and select one of these access methods to display the Scenarios View, then click on and select 'Sequence'.